 Dismissal of criminal charges after military diversion

 Upon successful completion of a military diversion program, the charges against the defendant will be dismissed.
 The arrest will be deemed never to have occurred for most purposes.
+And no conviction will appear on future background checks.

 Who is eligible for military diversion?